Skip to main content

 • A selection of criteria (standard criteria from enneo and optionally your own criteria)

-1. Select criteria for each matching group
+1. Choose criteria for each matching group

-Available criteria
+Available Criteria

-Standard criteria
+Standard Criteria

-Contract ID mentionedContract ID (from ERP/contract data)
+Contract ID mentionedContract ID (from ERP/Contract data)

-Customer ID mentionedCustomer ID (from ERP/customer data)
+Client ID mentionedClient ID (from ERP/Client data)

 Exact delivery address mentioneddeliveryAddress